Inventory Valuation Methods – Finding the Right Approach

-The basic flow of inventory calculation is simple.
-Each company begins the time period with a beginning inventory valued in monetary units.
-When added with net purchases for the period, the total value is expressed as a sum called Goods Available for Sale.
-At the end of the time period, Goods Available for Sale are broken into two categories, ending inventory and Cost of Goods Sold – or COGS.
+The basic flow of inventory value calculation is quite simple.
+A company begins the accounting period with a beginning inventory valued in monetary units.
+When net purchases for the period are added, the total value is expressed as a sum called Goods Available for Sale – the total amount of products or inventory that the company has the capacity to sell within the given period.
+At the end of the period, Goods Available for Sale are broken into two categories – ending inventory and COGS.

-Different Inventory Costing Methods
+Different Inventory Valuation Methods

 First In, First Out (FIFO)

-FIFO is also simple and can be managed both manually and programmatically depending on the scale of the business.
-For small and medium-sized manufacturers (SMBs), this method can be tracked manually and then easily transferred to an MRP system or ERP system designed specifically for SMBs.
-FIFO may also be used to comply with financing requirements depending on whether the company is a discrete or process manufacturer.
+FIFO inventory management is simple and can be managed both manually or using an MRP system, depending on the scale of the business.
+In small and medium-sized businesses, the FIFO method can be tracked manually and then easily migrated into an MRP or ERP system designed specifically for SMBs.
+FIFO may also be used to comply with financing requirements, depending on whether the company is a discrete or process manufacturer.

-Many small process manufacturing companies rely on “factored” financing – a type of bridge loan where the SMB is loaned short term financing (weeks or a few months) to cover cash flow when retailers pay on lengthy terms for the goods they purchase.
+Many small process manufacturing companies rely on “factored” financing – a type of bridge loan where the company is loaned short-term (weeks or a few months) financing to cover cash flow when retailers pay on lengthy terms for the goods they purchase.
 In cases where factoring or short-term bridge loans are used, requirements usually dictate that the amount of short-term cash that can be borrowed against payables can only be up to 80-90% of inventory goods that are 180 days old or less.
-This is a strong motivator for SMBs who have tight cash flow and makes FIFO the best choice.
+This usually makes FIFO the best choice for SMBs with a tight cash flow.

 Last In, First Out (LIFO)